 Trade shows are very busy events, with thousands of visitors trying to gain the attention of the exhibitors.
 To achieve the most out of your visit you need to get organised.
-Read our top tips, and download our handy checklist, to help you prepare for a successful trade show visit.
+Read our top tips to help you prepare for a successful trade show visit.

 1. Write down your goals for the trade show